fire337/ERIQ/README.md

             "value": (
                 "<image>\n<image>\n<image>\n"
-                "The observations are captured from ego view, left_wrist view and right_wrist view. " "In order to finish the task:{task} What should the robot do?"
+                "The observations are captured from ego view, left_wrist view and right_wrist view. " "Given previous <MeM>.In order to finish the task:{task} What should the robot do?"
             )
         },
         {